 “The longing for a destiny is nowhere stronger than in our romantic life.
 All too often forced to share our bed with those who cannot fathom our soul, can we not be forgiven if we believe ourselves fated to stumble one day upon the man or woman of our dreams?
 Can we not be excused a certain superstitious faith in a creature who will prove the solution to our relentless yearnings?”

-So it is that author and consultant Amy Webb defines the romantic search described in her memoir Data: A Love Story as a quest not for just a life partner but a soulmate.
+So it is that author and consultant Amy Webb defines the romantic search described in her memoir Data: A Love Story as a quest not for just a life partner

 At the start of her tale, Webb’s writing career as a journalist for Newsweek has brought success, adventure and international travel, but no real romantic prospects for the long term.
 On the cusp of a move home from Japan, she meets an attractive man who shares her U.S. and Asian connections, and they soon begin an ill-fated romance.